df398/flocky/README.md

 * Flexible parameter space exploration: supports use of bounds or percentage change from current values
 * Implicit multi-objective fitness function by the use of relative weights
 * Training set supports both finite-size and periodic systems
-* Automated detection of over-fitting during optimization (soon)
+* On the fly detection of over-fitting during optimization
-* Bayesian error analysis for uncertainty quantification (soon)
+* On the fly Bayesian errors analysis for uncertainty quantification

 For theoretical background behind RiPSOGM and flocky: